Overview and Description

 - Attention to “re-activation” must occur and restore the patient to a better functioning state despite the pain they may have.

 - Manipulation can be used as a palliative strategy if recurrent treatments preserve function and lead to fewer medications with potential side effects.

-- Pre-terminal or end of life care: The use of manipulation in cancer patients remains controversal.
+- Pre-terminal or end of life care: The use of manipulation in cancer patients remains controversial.
 Depending on the individual, manipulation may be utilized to ease pain and suffering.
-Historical concern for massage in cancer patients existed, however a comprehensive review by Corbin12 found there has been no significant evidence that massage therapy can spread cancer, though direct pressure over a tumor is nonetheless usually discouraged.
-Massage in cancer may lower pain, anxiety, depression and nausea and improve sleep; gentle effleurage may increase NK cells, improving immunity.12
+Lafferty and colleagues recommended that complementary and alternative medicine techniques be used on a case by case basis to relieve pain in terminally ill patients.28 Historical concern for massage in cancer patients existed, however a comprehensive review by Corbin29 found there has been no significant evidence that massage therapy can spread cancer, though direct pressure over a tumor is nonetheless usually discouraged.
+Massage in cancer may lower pain, anxiety, depression and nausea and improve sleep; gentle effleurage may increase NK cells, improving immunity.29

 Patient & family education